 I have a “techy” resume and a “literary” resume with mostly the same content.
 My “literary” resume soon became my main resume, because I got more fucking responses from it.

 I should be mad.
 Yeah, I sunk my time in a bajillion personal GitHub projects and studied a few Computer Science courses as electives.
 Four years of desperation-fueled hustling.
 I’m facepalming at myself.
-So much for
+So much for LeArN tO cOdE.

 (don’t get me wrong, as a technical writer, you probably want to learn some coding.
 Enough to be literate, not a master by any stretch)